finos/rune-dsl/documentation/rosetta-modelling-component.md

 The Rosetta DSL features some special types called *meta-types*, which are useful for its main application in the financial domain.
 Meta-types are designed to flag attributes that result from some functional logic.
 This enables a model implementation to identify where to stamp the output when running the corresponding functions.

-There are two types or meta-types that are declared at the language level:
+There are two types of meta-types that are declared at the language level:

 - `calculationType`: `calculation`, for calculation functions
 - `qualifiedType`: `productType` and `eventType`, for object qualification functions